-Candidates who enrol on a Basic Referee Course who are aged 16+ will also have to attend The FA Safeguarding Children Workshop.
-The price of this Workshop is included in all Basic Referee Courses but is charged at an additional £29 for referees aged 16 and over who enrol onto the Mini-Soccer Referee Course.
+Candidates who enrol on The FA Referee Course who are aged 16+ will also have to attend The FA Safeguarding Children Workshop.
+Candidates aged 14 or 15 will be required to complete an online FA Safeguarding Children Workshop.
+The price of these workshops are included in the course fee.

 Do I get paid to Referee?

 Referees get paid £28-£30 per match for open age football, and for U16-U18 games. £23-£25 for U13-U15 and £23-£25 for U11 & U12.
 Mini-Soccer pays £13-£15 per match.
 This includes games refereed as part of the course.

 Futsal provision is developing rapidly in Leicestershire & Rutland and as a result there is a call for more Futsal Match Officials.
 At present there are Youth Male, Open Age Male and Open Age Female Futsal Leagues operating.
 Futsal activities take place between November and May are all based indoors.
 If you are interested in refereeing this exciting new form of football and wish to attend a Futsal Match Official Conversion Course please contact Steve Bratt (RDO) using the contact details at the bottom of this page.